642/642

 What is this check, and why should you care

-In order to get maximum points, your cache lifetime must be greater than or equal to 4 weeks.
+To get maximum points, your cache lifetime must be greater than or equal to 4 weeks.
 If your cache lifetime is less, then you will get some proportion of the score based on how close to 4 weeks you are.

-Current cache lifetime is 2628010 seconds (1 month and 2 days).
+The current cache lifetime is 2628010 seconds (1 month and 2 days).

 You can read more about which headers Fastly uses to indicate the cache lifetime.